 - Davidson College

-Although some states choose to limit wagering on in-state collegiate teams, the enabling law for in-person wagering in North Carolina bears no such provision.
-It remains to be seen whether the passage of an online sports betting bill will contain any limitations of this type.
+Although some states choose to limit wagering on in-state collegiate teams, the enabling laws for in-person and online wagering in North Carolina bear no such provisions.

 Legal online sports betting nearby

-While there is no legal online sports betting in North Carolina, there are a couple of options in adjoining states to which North Carolinians may travel and place a bet.
+While North Carolinians wait for the launch of online sports betting on March 11, there are a couple of options in adjoining states to which North Carolinians may travel and place a bet.
 Although traveling to another state to wager may not be convenient for many NC residents, it’s a real option.

 The first opportunity is traveling north to Virginia.
 Virginia legalized online sports betting in 2021 and now offers more than a dozen online apps to anyone over the age of 21 and inside state lines.